xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-QUERY.REFRESH   Refreshes the data in a data range returned by Microsoft Query
+QUERY.REFRESH&nbsp;&nbsp;&nbsp;Refreshes the data in a data range returned by Microsoft Query

 Return to [top](#Q)